pramodwaghmare/Train-UseCase/README.md

 in each hour.
 5. If you receive some data that is incorrect in input file, add additional code to handle that inside your mapper / reducer

+Same Assignment is done in PIG & HIVE using SQOOP by dumpin data in mysql